-Having problems with your Jeep Wrangler steering not locking up when you remove the key?
+Are you experiencing problems with your Jeep Wrangler steering not locking up when you remove the key?
 How do you know if your model Jeep is equipped with a passive steering wheel lock?
-Which components needs replacement when you have steering lock issues?
+Which components need replacement when you have steering lock issues?
 Are you planning on flat towing your 4 wheel drive and have concerns about the steering locking up?
 Has your steering wheel locked and refuses to unlock at all?

-Jeep Wranglers that where built prior to 2009 where equipped with the mechanical steering wheel lock mechanism.
+Jeep Wranglers that were built prior to 2009 were equipped with the mechanical steering wheel lock mechanism.
 If your steering wheel fails to lock up your ignition lock assembly needs replacement.

 So when the steering wheel fails to lock after you’ve removed the key, how can we rectify it?

 So you’ve removed the key, however, your Wrangler steering wheel no longer locks up.
 The Wranglers are equipped with a passive steering wheel locking mechanism.
 It is an anti-theft device that is designed to stop the steering wheel from turning without the key inserted.
 So, if for example, you did not lock your steering and a car thief attempts to steal your vehicle and turns the steering wheel a half-turn in any direction, without the key